 8. Walk the Line

-Why it’s awesome: Joaquin Phoenix and Reese Whitherspoon are perfectly cast as Johnny and June and the film tells one of country’s greatest love stories with grace.
+Why it's awesome: Joaquin Phoenix and Reese Witherspoon are perfect in this biopic as Johnny Cash and June Carter.
+The film masterfully tells one of country music's greatest love stories with grace.

 7. Honeysuckle Rose

-Why it’s awesome: It’s been described as the Purple Rain of the country music world.
-Willie Nelson plays Buck Bonham, who is…basically a less successful Willie Nelson.
-He’s in a love triangle with his wife and an aspiring young singer who happens to be the daughter of his guitar player.
-But we still love him because he’s Willie–er, Buck.
+Why it's awesome: It's been described as the Purple Rain of the country music world.
+Willie Nelson plays Buck Bonham, who is more or less a less successful Willie Nelson.
+He's in a love triangle with his wife and an aspiring young singer who happens to be the daughter of his guitar player.
+But we still love him because he's Willie--er, Buck.

 Country music cool points: As expected, the soundtrack is killer.
 (Nelson was nominated for an Academy Award for Best Original Song for "On the Road Again.")
 And the movie features performances by Emmylou Harris and legendary Texas fiddler Johnny Gimble.